yrrah/cs6620-fall21-intelligent-assignment-of-data-to-dedup-nodes/README.md

 Out of scope:
 - Data ingestion (segmentation and fingerprinting)
+- Creation of fingerprint trace datasets (will use existing data set)

 Within scope:
-- Selecting size of regions that contain fingerprints
+- Selecting size of regions that group together fingerprints
 - Testing algorithms for intelligent assignment of regions to dedup pods